olvak/html-css-js-course/README.md

-My conspect of "HTML,CSS and JavaScript" course by Prometheus/Duke University
+My notes and task solutions of "HTML,CSS and JavaScript" course by Prometheus/Duke University